KunoiSayami/passive-DDNS/README.md

 ## Usage

 In principle, need Python 2.7.x or Python 3.5.x interpreter.
-And `requests` library must avaliable.
+And `requests`, `bs4` library must avaliable.

-If you use it in first time, you need run `git submodule update --init` to get libpy file.

 Copy `config.ini.default` to `config.ini`, parse your `email`, `token`, `header_domain`, in configure file.
 Then, using this command to run program: